Fiserv/mobile-payments-ios/docs/customization.md

 ## Copy
 There is a small collection of string values baked into the UI elements, generally page titles and button labels, that are also freely customizable, utilizing the native platform’s string and localization management behavior.

 **Warning:** Strings containing non-standard characters or of excessive length may impact UI negatively.
-Test and review any changes before release to ensure compatibility with your designed copy.
+Test and review any changes before release to ensure compatibility with your designated copy.

 The Mobile Payments iOS SDK utilizes the standard `Localizable.strings`, drawing from these values:
 ```